GNU Octave -- a high-level language for numerical computations

 WITHOUT ANY WARRANTY; without even the implied warranty of

-The latest released version of Octave is always available via
+The latest released version of Octave is always available from

 world.
 You may also find links to binary distributions at

-Octave requires approximately 1.4 GB of disk storage to unpack and
+Octave requires approximately 475 MB of disk storage to unpack and

-compile from source (significantly less, 400 MB, if you don't compile
+compile from source (significantly more, 3.8 GB, if you compile with

-if you don't build shared libraries or the binaries and libraries do
+build shared libraries or the binaries and libraries include

-To compile Octave, you will need a recent version of GNU Make.
-You
+To compile Octave, you will need a recent version of:

-See the notes in the files INSTALL and the system-specific README files in the etc directory of the Octave source distribution for more specific
+See the notes in the files `INSTALL.OCTAVE` and the system-specific

+`README` files in the `etc` directory of the Octave source

 Bugs and Patches

-to improve Octave and its documentation are
+suggestions for ways to improve Octave and its documentation are

 always welcome.
 Reports with patches are even more welcome.